24-7 Spyz: Activity of former members

 Joel Maitoza has continued playing drums with bands such as Crown 10, Shockhead, Headtrip Superstar, Don Lithgow, Sahara, Seventrain and Kerry Conally.
-He remains heavily involved in session work, songwriting and producing and has appeared on a total of 22 albums as of 2016.
-From 2000 to 2006, Maitoza managed the thrash-groove metal act Brick Bath on the Pavement/Crash Music label.
-In 2007, Maitoza began working with French guitarist, Christophe Godin.
 Maitoza reunited with 24-7 Spyz in 2011 for a reunion of the Strength in Numbers lineup and continued to tour with the band through 2012 for the band's European tour dates.
 In September 2012, it was announced that Maitoza and the band had parted ways again, but that Maitoza would contribute drum tracks to the band's planned 2013 album along with other previous Spyz drummers.
 In 2013, Maitoza joined the hard rock band, Seventrain, which also features former members of Cage and Tourniquet.
-Their self-titled debut album, produced by Maitoza, was released in 2014, along with a video for the single "Bittersweet Seduction."
-The band was nominated for Best Hard Rock Album of the Year at the 2014 San Diego Music Awards and charted on the CMJ Top 40 Loud Rock chart in February 2014.
-Seventrain released their second album, titled Back on Track, also produced by Maitoza, in 2019.
-Maitoza parted with Seventrain in early 2019 citing irreconcilable differences.
-In early 2020, Maitoza announced his solo project called The Frequency Conspiracy and released two singles and accompanying videos of cover versions of "Rock Candy" by Montrose and "Carry On Wayward Son" by Kansas.
-In September 2020, Maitoza was putting finishing touches on an album of cover tunes titled Quarantine Covers.
-The album features vocalist Andrew Freeman (Last in Line, Lynch Mob), bassist Jaimie Scott (Tyketto), bassist Rick Skatore (24-7 Spyz), guitarist Joshua Jones (Poster Child), guitarist Christophe Godin (Mörglbl, The Prize), guitarist Craig Soderberg (Shockhead, -ITIS) and guitarist Jason (JMR) Richardson (Year of the Dragon, David Pastorius), and is slated to be released in early 2021.
-A self-titled, full-length album of original material will be released as well.
+After two albums, Maitoza parted with Seventrain in early 2019 citing irreconcilable differences.
+In early 2020, Maitoza announced his solo project called The Frequency Conspiracy.

 Jeff Brodnax went on to join the band Egypt.
-During his time with the band, they released two albums, Drowning in the Promised Land and Soul Hammer.
-The singer later released a solo album titled Acoustic EP in 2002.
-It was followed in 2009 by an album titled Forcing Me To Bend which he continues to support through touring.
 Like Maitoza, Brodnax reunited with 24-7 Spyz in 2011 and continued to tour with the band through 2012 for the band's European tour dates.
 In September 2012, it was announced that Brodnax had parted with the band for a second time.
-In 2019, Jeff announced his new band The Soulvation Society.
+In 2019, Brodnax announced the formation of his new band, The Soulvation Society.